Linaro/lava/doc/v2/debian.rst

 month number, in accordance with PEP440, so the git tag will be ``2015.8`` instead of ``2015.07`` used for the previous release tag.

-.. index:: developer: python3 dependencies
+.. index:: developer: python3 dependencies, developer: requirements

 .. _developer_python3: